jadosh123/my-dataframe/documentation.md

 I found that for a series of length > 60 pandas truncates the data in the repr method and only displays first and last 5 elements with two dots between.

-Currently implementing the dunder getitem method, when calling the pandas series object with one index it returns the element in the values array at that index, when calling it with a slice it returns the index value representation like in the dunder repr method for that specific slice.
+Currently implementing the dunder getitem method, when calling the pandas series object with one index it returns the element in the values array at that index, when calling it with a slice it returns a new object of type Series that represents the slice.

 Pandas gives a warning for single index lookup that treating keys as positions is deprecated and in the future version, integer keys will always be treated as labels.

 This means that for single index lookup we can either iterate over the index array and store the index that matches the requested label and then return the value at that index or we can store a private dictionary using the single leading underscore for O(1) lookup.

 Now I'v implemented slicing, indexing by integer and by label, currently adding some unittests to try to cover some cases.